 “I wanted them to be reminded of that thing inside of all of us, that rises up against these obstacles.
 That’s what Louie preached, to help in those dark hours to remember.”
 NY Times

 In 2013, she had a preventative double mastectomy to reduce her risk of breast cancer.
 She wrote about her experience and choices she made, which she wrote about in a New York op-ed.
-Her doctors told her that her genes left her an 87% chance of developing breast caner.
-Her mother, Marchiland had died from Ovarian cancer.
+Her doctors told her that her genes left her an 87% chance of developing breast cancer.
+Her mother, Marcheline died from Ovarian cancer.
 Jolie explained her decision to take preventative action.

 “Once I knew that this was my reality, I decided to be proactive and to minimize the risk as much I could.
 I made a decision to have a preventive double mastectomy.”

-Jolie remains one of the highest paid film stars and is one of the best known celebrities.
-This has led to highly paid endorsements, such as for a single Louis Vuitton production, which led to payment of a reported $10 million.
+Jolie remains one of the highest paid film stars and is one of the best-known celebrities.
+This has led to highly paid endorsements, such as for a single Louis Vuitton production, which led to the payment of a reported $10 million.

-- Angelina Jolie – Notes from my travels at Amazon.co.uk
+Angelina Jolie – Notes from my travels at Amazon